ICIQ/iciq.github.io/students.md

 ---
 layout: default
-title: Research
+title: Students
-subtitle: Numerical analysis and nonlinear waves
+subtitle: Information for KAUST students wishing to work with me
 ---

-## Information for KAUST students wishing to work with me

 I have many research projects waiting for the right student.
 You may be the right student if you are interested in any or all of: